-&lt;sup>9 Ex.
-A (Final Award), Phillips Petroleum Co.
-Venezuela, Ltd. v.
-Petróleos de Venezuela, No. 18-03716 (S.D.N.Y.
-Apr.
-24, 2018), ECF No. 8-1, available at which PDVSA undertook to compensate ConocoPhillips.
+The ICC tribunal found that certain actions taken by Venezuela constituted "discriminatory actions" under the terms of ConocoPhillips' agreements with PDVSA, for which PDVSA undertook to compensate ConocoPhillips.
 Though the tribunal found that PDVSA was required to indemnify Conoco for certain of the government's actions, the tribunal rejected ConocoPhillips's claim that PDVSA was itself liable for breaching the contracts by helping to implement the government's policies.

 Upon receiving the ICC award, ConocoPhillips immediately commenced two enforcement proceedings.
 The first was filed in the U.S. District Court for the Southern District of New York and sought to obtain a U.S. court judgment confirming the arbitral award.
 This proceeding requires ConocoPhillips to serve PDVSA, and allows PDVSA at least 60 days to respond, which has not yet started to run.
-To date, ConocoPhillips has not sought any prejudgment attachments on PDVSA's U.S. assets such as its shares in PDV Holding.
+To date, ConocoPhillips has not sought any prejudgment attachments on PDVSA's U.S. assets, such as its shares in PDV Holding.

 ConocoPhillips also initiated attachment proceedings in the Netherlands Antilles, where PDVSA Petróleo has facilities for processing and storing oil for export.
-According to press reports, ConocoPhillips received court orders on an ex parte and pre-judgment basis attaching PDVSA Petróleo's interests in those facilities in an amount up to \$636 million.
-This figure reflects the \$489 million liability of PDVSA Petróleo under the ICC Award plus 30% to cover accruing interest and costs as is the practice of the Netherlands Antilles courts.
+According to press reports, ConocoPhillips received court orders on an ex parte and prejudgment basis attaching PDVSA Petróleo's interests in those facilities in an amount up to \$636 million.[9]
+This figure reflects the \$489 million liability of PDVSA Petróleo under the ICC award plus 30 percent to cover accruing interest and costs as is the practice of the Netherlands Antilles courts.

 The attachments ordered to date are "conservatory" in that they preclude PDVSA Petróleo from dealing in or dissipating its assets in the Antilles.
-Once ConocoPhillips obtains an Antilles court judgment under the New York Convention recognizing the ICC Award, the attachment orders will become "executory" and ConocoPhillips will then be able to realize on the value of the attached assets.
+Once ConocoPhillips obtains an Antilles court judgment under the New York Convention recognizing the ICC award, the attachment orders will become "executory" and ConocoPhillips will then be able to realize on the value of the attached assets.

-PDVSA's oil exports are reportedly on the order of about \$1.8 billion a month, about 24% of which passes through facilities in the Antilles.
+PDVSA's oil exports are reportedly on the order of about \$1.8 billion a month,[10] about 24 percent of which passes through facilities in the Antilles.[11]
 These attachment orders have had the effect of freezing PDVSA's access to its oil reserves and blending facilities there; PDVSA has reportedly recalled its oil vessels from Dutch Caribbean waters and suspended any further shipments there to avoid asset seizures.
 It has been reported that the ultimate destination for Venezuelan heavy crude blended in the Antilles are PDVSA customers in China and India.
-Long-term and significant disruption of oil flows to Chinese customers would put the Republic at risk of defaulting on its repayment obligations under approximately \$19 billion of Chinese loans to Venezuela.
+Long-term and significant disruption of oil flows to Chinese customers would put the republic at risk of defaulting on its repayment obligations under approximately \$19 billion of Chinese loans to Venezuela.[12]

 It is fairly clear that PDVSA was caught flat-footed by ConocoPhillips and is now scrambling to deal with the blocking of inventory in the Antilles by redirecting vessels and considering alternative payment terms to keep oil assets coming to those facilities out of the name of PDVSA Petróleo.
-How effective PDVSA will be in devising a work-around that keeps
+How effective PDVSA will be in devising a workaround that keeps its products flowing to its Chinese and Indian customers and keeps Citgo supplied is yet to be determined.